PHONG-HACKER/phong-hacker.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Why you'd want to go on a date with me
+subtitle: A little about Phong
 ---

-My name is Inigo Montoya.
-I have the following qualities:
+My name is Phong Thuong Nguyen.
+Why you should follow me on scratch:

 - I rock a great mustache
-- I'm extremely loyal to my family
+- "I am the best scratcher in the world"
+- I never copy Griffpatch

 What else do you need?